rrtheonlyone/traceroute/README.md

 Using the above information we are able to identify whether the incoming `ICMP` or `TCP SYN ACK` packets are related to the packets we send out.
 This is encompassed in the `packet_ok(..)` method found in line 64 of `packet.c`.

 We check the attached ICMP payload and compare against record.
-We also do necessary checks on the IP addresses of the packet in the `ICMP` packet.
+We also do necessary checks on the IP addresses in the `ICMP` packet.

-In order to determine whether destination has reached, the same method will return a status code if we see a `DESTINATION UNREACHABLE` or `TCP SYN ACK` packet.
+In order to determine whether destination has reached, the same method will return a specific status code if we see a `DESTINATION UNREACHABLE` or `TCP SYN ACK` packet.

 For capturing packets, we use `pcap` library to get the raw packet off the wire.
 This is to prevent the kernel from intercepting packets that we need to read.